cybertec-postgresql/pgwatch/docs/components.rst

     Though Prometheus is not a traditional database system, it's a good choice for monitoring Cloud-like environments as the monitoring targets don't need to know too much about how actual monitoring will be carried out later and also Prometheus has a nice fault-tolerant alerting system for enterprise needs.
-NB!
 By default Prometheus is not set up for long term metrics storage!

   - `Graphite <https://graphiteapp.org/>`_ Time Series DB